 Jane Eyre is an orphan cast out as a young girl by her aunt, Mrs. Reed, and sent to be raised in a harsh charity school for girls.
-There she learns to be come a teacher and eventually seeks ...
+There she learns to become a teacher and eventually seeks ...

 Jane Eyre is an orphan cast out as a young girl by her aunt, Mrs. Reed, and sent to be raised in a harsh charity school for girls.
-There she learns to be come a teacher and eventually seeks employment outside the school.
+There she learns to become a teacher and eventually seeks employment outside of the school.
 Her advertisement is answered by the housekeeper of Thornfield Hall, Mrs. Fairfax.Written by

 13 of 17 people found this review helpful.